bbcb/bbcb.github.io/Donate.md

 At the time, Adimetrius is the lead, senior, mid and jun in this project\.
 He works on it day, and sometimes night, as a volunteer, full of enthusiasm\.

-Currently, we have 3 donating supporters: Mathieu Westerweele from Mobatec, NL, an anonymous supporter and Ivan Denisov from Kraysnoyarsk, RU\.
+Currently, we have 4 donating supporters: Mathieu Westerweele from Mobatec, NL, two undisclosed supporters and Ivan Denisov from Kraysnoyarsk, RU\.